 Gish did win the off-reservation absentee vote by 141 to 124, but Fairbanks did better with tribal members who voted absentee in person, winning 123 to 52.
 Fairbanks won the Minneapolis precinct 89 to 40 and the Cass Lake precinct 103 to 30.

 He will fill out the unexpired term of Terry Tibbetts, who was elected to a four-year term in 2016 and died in March after an illness.

-Gish, who couldn’t be reached for comment Tuesday night, was the top vote-getter in the crowded primary election in June, winning 523 votes, or 29 percent of the vote.
-With 15 candidates on that primary ballot, Fairbanks collected nearly 22 percent, or 391 votes, squeaking by former secretary-treasurer Tara Mason by seven votes to win second place.
+Gish was the top vote-getter in the crowded primary election in June, winning 523 votes, or 29% of the vote.
+With 15 candidates on that primary ballot, Fairbanks collected nearly 22%, or 391 votes, squeaking by former secretary-treasurer Tara Mason by seven votes to win second place.

 In the general election, Gish was supported by White Earth Secretary-Treasurer Alan Roy, who endorsed him on social media as part of the Team Unity faction.